kakaa2993/Automate-Script-to-collect-Developer-Emails-from-Github/README.md

 This is a script that collect emails and the authors for a GitHub repository that you give to the script.

 # How This Script work ?

 ## First:

-you should give the github repository links you want to collect the authors names and thier emails to the script by writing the repositoris in the GitHub_links.txt file.
+You should give the github repository links you want to collect the authors names and thier emails to the script by writing the repositoris in the GitHub_links.txt file.

 ## Second:

 Run the script that named Script.sh and he will collect these emails for you .

 ## Third:

 Now, you can get your emails in the file named authors.txt